Peter R. Fisher: Career

 He is a recipient of the distinguished service award from the Bond Market Association (2004), the Alexander Hamilton medal, U.S. Department of the Treasury (2003), and the Postmaster General’s partnership for progress award, United States Postal Service (2002).

+In 2026, Fisher joined the University of Washington Foster School of Business as a Professor of Practice of Finance, teaching in the school's Master of Science in Finance program.